Weary travelers look down not out

 Than bullets

-They fire a barrage of words and music and ideas from people smarter than me
+They fire a barrage of words and music and

 From people in places I’ve never been